-Currently in my early 30’s and a little obsessed with camping and hiking!
-I’ve been on countless camping trips throughout my life but I only really got serious about hiking (in particular ridiculously long thru-hikes) about 2 years ago.
+My name is Kellz and I’m currently in my early 30’s and a little obsessed with camping and hiking!
+I’ve been on countless camping trips throughout my life but I only really got serious about hiking (in particular, ridiculously long thru-hikes) about 4 years ago.

 What Got Me Into Hiking